skiphansen/panog2_linux/README.md

 ## Why?
 * Pano logic is not yet supported by linux-on-litex-vexriscv-prebuilt.
 * Pano support is in flux and some features have not been merged into the upstream repositories yet.
+* Litex development is very active and changes occasionally break the Pano platform.

 ## HW Requirements